marco-2806/magpie/README.md

 Magpie uses Go 1.24.x, Angular 20, PostgreSQL for storage, and Redis for all queueing magic.

+## Attributions & External Sources
+- [AbuseIPDB](https://www.abuseipdb.com/) — logo used with permission when linking to their site.

 ## Community
 - Chat with us on Discord: https://discord.gg/7FWAGXzhkC
 - Bug reports & feature requests: open an issue on GitHub.